Your Canadian Bonsai Store

-Shop with confidence, now serving from two locations, One in Edmonton, Alberta and from Brampton, Ontario.
+Shop with confidence, now serving from two locations in Canada.
+One in Edmonton, Alberta and the second from Brampton, Ontario.

 This is an advanced Bonsai 6 piece carbon steel set.
 This advanced set comes in a zippered bag that helps keep your tools organized and safe.

 1: Satsuki Hasami Shears: 208 mm.
 2: Ohkubo Hasami Shears: 190 mm.
 3: Standard Branch cutter: 203 mm.
 4: Root Cutter: 203 mm.
 5: Trunk Splitter: 206 mm.
 6: Knob Cutter: 210 mm

 The Garden-Cafe is, where we bring together YOUR love of bonsai and OUR passion for this art.

 An Alberta-based business managed by a group of bonsai enthusiasts.
 Having travelled and lived around the world we have built up a strong connection and large network of fellow enthusiasts, breeders, suppliers and industry specialists from around the world.
 Building up on these relations, we bring to your doorstep; both locally made products, as well as high quality items sourced from around the world.

 In our quest for that unique pot to compliment the bonsai, we have had numerous interesting conversations with many great Canadian artisans.
 The handmade pot section is a result of these interactions and a compliment to these local Canadian artists.

 Come on in and browse through “Garden-Cafe”.
 Every item in this store has been individually chosen by us for its quality, beauty and uniqueness to compliment and meet your bonsai needs.

 "Passion is the biggest determinant of a grower's success"